fhswf/MLPro/doc/rtd/index.rst

 Welcome to MLPro - the integrative middleware-framework for standardized machine learning in Python!

-MLPro provides advanced, scientific-level models and templates for a continuously growing number of sub-areas of ML.
+MLPro provides advanced, scientific-level models and templates for a continuously growing number of sub-areas of machine learning (ML).
 These are embedded in standard processes for training and real operations.

 Furthermore, numerous popular 3rd party packages can easily be integrated.

 MLPro is made for scientists, engineers, developers, and students who value